-The fund balance is the difference between what the city owns (assets) and what the city owes (liabilities) in a single fund.
-There are several reasons that maintaining a strongly positive fund balance is important.
-First, a fund balance provides for unforeseen expenses or emergencies, including severe weather and storm conditions.
-Second, fund balances reduce the need for emergency short-term borrowing for operations by providing a "savings account" to ensure sufficient cash flows.
+There are several reasons that maintaining a strongly Unassigned Fund Balance is important.
+First, an Unassigned Fund Balance provides for unforeseen expenses or emergencies.
+Second, the Unassigned Fund Balance reduces the need for emergency short-term borrowing for operations by providing a "savings account" to ensure sufficient cash flows.
 This is quite important for city finances due to the timing of tax receipts.
-Since over half of our revenue is collected at the end of our budget year, having a fund balance can provide the cash flow needed prior to the receipt of taxes.
-Thirdly, a strong fund balance position enhances financial stability, which is a requirement in improving our bond rating from the three rating agencies: Standard & Poor's, Moody's, and Fitch.
+Since over half of our revenue is collected at the end of our budget year, having an Unassigned Fund Balance can provide the cash flow needed prior to the receipt of taxes.
+Thirdly, a strong Unassigned Fund Balance position enhances financial stability, which is a requirement in improving our bond rating from the three rating agencies: Standard & Poor's, Moody's, and Fitch.
 Improving our bond rating allows the City of Richmond to borrow capital at lower interest rates, saving on debt issuance costs, and total repayments.